Mule Suttles: Legacy

 In 2001, writer Bill James ranked Suttles as the 43rd-greatest baseball player of all-time and the second-best left fielder in the Negro leagues.

+In 2024, Suttles was officially recognized as the 4th greatest all-time slugger when the Negro League statistics were incorporated into the MLB records, far surpassing Mark Mcguire and also relegating Barry Bonds to 8th place.

 Death

-Suttles died of lymphoma in Newark, New Jersey, at age 65.
+Suttles died of cancer in Newark, New Jersey, at age 65.
 Lenny Pearson, who played with and for Suttles, recalled in John Holway's book Blackball Stars: "He told us, 'When I die, have a little thought for my memory, but don't mourn me too much.'"

 Suttles was interred in Glendale Cemetery in Bloomfield, New Jersey.